This poem is linked to the tale “The White Seal” in The Jungle Book (May 1894). ORG (Volume 8, p. 5355) lists it as Verse No. 621. It is collected in:

 (The Editor of these notes first saw it in the North Sea when he flushed a w.c. that used sea-water).

 Legions In ancient Rome a legion was a military force of three to six thousand soldiers.
 In this context, however, it simply signifies ‘many thousands.’

-offing normally the distance a ship off the coast to clear dangers, but here indicating the general neighbourhood of the beach.
+offing strictly the distance a ship off the coast needs to clear dangers, but here indicating the general neighbourhood of the beach.

 lichens organisms of the group Lichenes which grow on rocks, trees etc.